darasiemi/data_engineering_credit_fraud_project/setup.md

 You can then create a project on Mage and the code in `mage_etl/load_credit_fraud_gcs.py` can be copied to a data exporter python script.
 The ETL process is setup to be done in just a single block of this data expoter.
 Since mage is configured to `/home/src`, we will download our dataset to this directory (locally or by Kaggle API call).
 In addition, the credential that allows us to write to GCS, will also be under the directory `/home/src/keys/`.
 The credentials can also be configured in the `io_config.yaml` file.

 Some processing done during the ETL ingestion on Mage are:
-- Data read in chunks of 100000.
+- Data is read in batches of 100,000 records.
-- Generating a `date` column which is in date range format to replace the `step` column.
-The frequency was per minute.
-The final `date` column is in string time format for further transformation in Spark.
+- A new `date` column is created in a date range format to substitute the existing `step` column.
+The frequency was measured per minute.
+The resulting `date` column is formatted as a string timestamp for subsequent transformations in Spark.
-- Change columns from camelCase to snake_case naming
+- Convert column names from camelCase to snake_case.

 #### Batch Processing
 The data for this project is loaded by batch processing.
 Spark is used for transformations.
+The following transformations are done in Spark:
+- Rename the `date` column to `tranc_date`
+- Extract the month from the string time type, and create a new column `month`
+- Convert the string time type to timestamp and name this as `tranc_timestamp`
+- Drop the `date` column
+- Repartition the data
+- Sort the data in each partition by the `tranc_timestamp`
+- Generate a table which is written to bigquery

+For steps on how to move the driver code to GCS, and submit the Dataproc Spark job, see [here](cloud.md)